 Substantial revisions to policies and procedures need to be approved through the Institute Policy Development and Life Cycle Process.

 - Substantial Revision is any change to an Institute policy that will require campus-wide review and communication.

 - Editorial Revision is a grammar, title, typographical error, or other minor change to an Institute policy or procedure that will not require campus-wide review and communication.

 For more information on whether a change constitutes an editorial or a substantial revision, please contact the Institute Policy Manager (email@example.com).

 - How do I know if a policy has changed?

 Policies that have been recently updated will be listed on the Recently Updated Policies page of the Policy Library.

 - If our department has existing policies that should be placed in the Policy Library, what do we do?

-If your department has Institute policies that are not included in the Policy Library, please contact the Policy Specialist (email@example.com) to have them included.
+If your department has Institute policies that are not included in the Policy Library, please contact the Institute Policy Manager (firstname.lastname@example.org) to have them reviewed for inclusion.